gizem-o/gizem-o/README.md

-### Hi, welcome to my GitHub! 👋
+# Hi, welcome to my GitHub! 👋

 ## About Me

 - 🔭 I’m currently finishing my Python bootcamp with HyperionDev.
 - 🌱 I’m currently learning Python fundamentals and how to use Git.
-- ✨ I have been learning Python for 3 months and you can see my journ
+- ✨ I have been learning Python for 3 months and you can see my journey through my GitHub! 😆

 ## Projects